AgPipeline/template-rgb-plot/HOW_TO.md

 If there are other dependencies needed by your algorithm, add them to the `packages.txt` file.
 The packages listed will be installed using `apt-get` as part of the Docker build process.

+A testing script named `testing.py` is provided for testing your algorithm.
+It checks whether the configuration is correct for testing the files by making sure that the arguments in algorithm_rgb as well as the image files are in the correct format
+What isn't provided in the template repository are the plot-level RGB images to test against.
+It's expected that you will either provide the images or use a standard set that can be downloaded from [Google Drive](https://drive.google.com/file/d/1xWRU0YgK3Y9aUy5TdRxj14gmjLlozGxo/view?usp=sharing).

+The testing script expects to have either a list of source plot image files, or a folder name, or both specified on the command line.

 ### Create the Docker image <a name="build_docker" />
 Now that you have generated your `Dockerfile` and specified any Python modules and other packages needed by your algorithm, you are ready to create a Docker image of your algorithm.